kelvintaywl/chilli-padi/outline.md

 Pause, and take a deep breath.

+Congratulations on being parents! 💃🕺
-_You are going to be the best parent you can be._
+_You and your partner are going to be the best parents you can be._

 Paperwork is just one of those tasks in this journey.